jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb-views/readme.md

 });
 ```

+## Test Collection View in Console

 ## Update app.js (5)

 ### Exercise: Update `app.js` so our application instantiates and renders a collection view.

+Steps
-1. Instantiate a collection
+* Instantiate a collection
-2. Instantiate a collection view and pass in a collection.
+* Instantiate a collection view and pass in a collection.

 ```js
 // app.js